 Dr. Kent earned his MD from the George Washington University School of Medicine, and did his internship and residency at the New York-Presbyterian Hospital, followed by a fellowship in minimally invasive thoracic surgery and a residency in cardiothoracic surgery at the University of Pittsburgh Medical Center.

 Dr. Kent's research focuses on outcomes and improving quality of care in thoracic surgery.
 An Assistant Professor of Surgery at Harvard Medical School, Dr. Kent is board-certified in thoracic surgery.

 Dr. Whyte's clinical practice is in general thoracic surgery.
 His interests include lung transplantation and the surgical management of lung and esophageal tumors.

 Dr. Whyte received his MD from the University of Pittsburgh School of Medicine and completed his residency in General Surgery at Massachusetts General Hospital.
 After his residency he pursued further training in Cardiothoracic Surgery at the University of Michigan.
 In 1997, he became Chief of the Division of Thoracic Surgery at Stanford University.
 In 2006, Dr. Whyte earned an MBA from the Wharton School of Business at the University of Pennsylvania.

 In addition to his clinical practice, Dr. Whyte is Vice Chair for Clinical Affairs, Quality, and Safety for the Department of Surgery.
-He is board-certified in thoracic surgery, and is a Visiting Professor at Harvard Medical School.
+He is board-certified in thoracic surgery, and is a Professor of Surgery at Harvard Medical School.